NonabstractPhoton/Laplace-LSF-Dirichlet-Eigenvalue-Numerics/README.md

       <h4> LaplaceLSFEvolution </h4>
       <p>
         This class is the runtime for the evolution process.
-Input parameters determine whether the runtime is for manual iteration and closely observing results, or for batch processing of Candidates.
+Input parameters determine whether the runtime is for manual iteration and closely observing results, or for batch processing of candidates.
       </p>
   </body>
 </html>